tobias-liaudat/rcGAN/comments.md

 # Comments

 ## Installation
-To install the requirements you can create a conda environment with everything with the following command `conda env create -f environment.yml`
+To install the requirements you can create a conda environment with everything with the following command `conda env create -f environment.yml`.
+This may take a while ~15min.

 You need to have conda installed (miniconda3 recommended).
 You can change the name of the environment if you desire.

-Note: Sigpy is incompatible with numpy>=1.24.x, so version 1.23.x or lower should be used.
+Note: We use numpy version version 1.23.x or lower because Sigpy is incompatible with numpy>=1.24.x.

 # Paths
 The data has to be stored in the `data.path` path in the mri config yaml file.
 Once downloaded from the fastMRI dataset, it has to be extracted using `tar -xvf brain_multicoil_train_batch_2.tar.xz` for example.
 Two directories should be created `multicoil_train` and `multicoil_test`